Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 How to protect your container plants from chemicals in tap water

 Tap water is chemically treated, containing traces of chlorine and fluoride.
 When your plants absorb water, they also absorb these chemicals.
-Over time, these chemicals will lead to yellowing leaves.
+Over time, these chemicals will lead to discoloured leaves.
 It's pretty easy to make sure your tap water doesn't negatively affect your plants' growth.

 Don't water directly from the tap.
 Pour your water into a vessel - ideally, a watering can - and leave it out for 24 hours before using it to water your plants.